-People often stick so close to their comfort zones that even while traveling the world they don't stray from familiar foods or attempt to connect with people who live or look differently from them.
+Are you studying abroad soon and looking for tips and stories so you can make the most of your time abroad?
+By habit, people often stay inside of their comfort zones that even while traveling the world they don't stray from familiar foods or attempt to connect with people who live or look differently from them.

 Table of Contents

 - 1. Research the culture before your study abroad trip.

 - 2. Get out of your study abroad bubble and connect with the locals.

 - 3. How do you make real, meaningful connections if you're just there temporarily?

 - 5. Turn off your phone and be in the moment: studying abroad is a bucket list dream!